“The Legend of Old Befana; An Italian Christmas Story” and “The Story of the Three Wise Kings”; both retold and illustrated by Tomie dePaola

 Every year on the Feast of the Three Kings, January the sixth, Old Befana runs across the sky.

 She visits all children while they sleep and leaves them gifts from her basket.

 Then she takes her broom and sweeps the room all clean.

 “For, after all,” says Old Befana, I never know which child might be the Baby King of Bethlehem.”

 Please allow your young reader to revel in this legend of Old Befana and her night of miracles.

-In our world today, most especially children, need to believe that they are still possible.
+In our world today, most especially children, need to believe that miracles are still possible.

-The second Tomie tale celebrating the arrival of the Three Men in Bethlehem is called “The Story of the Three Kings” as they follow the star in the heaven that augurs the birth of a great king and they follow the star to present gifts to the new born king.
+The second Tomie tale celebrating the arrival of the Three Men in Bethlehem is called “The Story of the Three Kings.”
+They follow the star in the heavens that augurs the birth of a great king to present gifts to the newborn king.